- Different types of healthcare organizations

 Importance of policies and procedures for student health services

-In fact, the AAAHC holds ambulatory health clinics to a higher standard, which means they're measured on things like research, patient care, and even things like IT policies for storing patient records.
+In fact, the AAAHC holds ambulatory health clinics to a higher standard, which means they're measured on things like research, standard of care, and even IT policies for storing patients' medical records.

-Finally, a healthcare policy and procedure management solution can help with your accreditation efforts, often shaving months of time off the entire review process.
+Finally, a healthcare policy and procedure management solution can help with your accreditation efforts, often reducing the time of the entire review process by months.

-Importance of policies and procedures for long-term care center and skilled nursing facilities
+Importance of policies and procedures for long-term care centers and skilled nursing facilities

 - Patient care policies are the most comprehensive policies in a manual because they specify how staff should provide care for patients.
 Some of the policies are more administrative, but others deal with patient safety.

-- Medicine policies cover how medications, prescriptions, and dosages are tracked and inventoried.
+- Medicine policies and clinical policies cover how medications, prescriptions, and dosages are tracked and inventoried.
 They prevent deadly and dangerous errors, which make them some of the most important policies and procedures in healthcare.

-- HR policies cover personnel issues for all of your organization's staffers.
+- HR policies, unlike administrative policies, cover personnel issues for all of your organization's staffers.
 They can cover vacation and sick days, shift policies, sexual harassment, and bullying.

-- IT policies are dictated by HIPAA and HITECH governmental regulations.
+- IT policies are dictated by HIPAA and HITECH governmental/federal regulations.
 They should create safeguards for all IT systems to protect patient and personnel information.

 To be clear, every healthcare operation has these policies in their healthcare policy and procedure management solution.
-But each type of operation will have different policies that affect their different populations.
+But each type of operation has different policies that affect their varying populations.

 Even so, a lot of content used in these policy manuals comes from accreditation groups like AAAHC and NCQA, which set standards for all kinds of healthcare organizations.
 They even cover HR and IT policies for those groups.